Hard Rock Cafe Review: Orlando's BEST Tourist Restaurant $10-$30

-Reception is friendly, inviting and efficient and scores well on our review.
+Reception is friendly, inviting, and efficient and scores well on our review.

 Taking Care of Business

-Our server had his hands full when we arrived, but stopped by to greet us, acknowledge our presence and let us know he would be with us shortly.
+Our server had his hands full when we arrived but stopped by to greet us, acknowledge our presence and let us know he would be with us shortly.
 He returned quickly to take our order for drinks, which were served to us promptly.

 We ordered the large appetizer platter to share and had not yet decided on the rest of our order.

 Hard Rock Cafe has a tendency to send out main meals before you get a chance to finish your appetizer, so we held off ordering for a little while.
 Fast service is great, but we also want a bit to pace our meals between courses.